itzTerra/Stopwatch/README.md

 - calculates the average
 - can save time history to TXT, CSV etc.
 - shows chart
+- can store multiple sets of time measures

 ## To do
 - trend graph